Dolphins star Tyreek Hill detained by police entering stadium but will play in Week 1

-Star wide receiver Tyreek Hill was detained by police near Hard Rock Stadium on Sunday morning ahead of the Miami Dolphins' Week 1 game.
+The Miami-Dade Police Department has opened an Internal Affairs investigation after Dolphins star Tyreek Hill was detained by officers near Hard Rock Stadium on Sunday morning, the department's director stated.

+Hill was detained during a traffic stop just hours before the Miami Dolphins' Week 1 game.

+One of the officers involved was placed on administrative duties as the investigation continues, according to MDPD Director Stephanie V. Daniels.

 "The most upsetting part is the way that he was treated.
 Tyreek is not a guy that should be at his own stadium in handcuffs," Rosenhaus said.
 "We're going to look into it.
 This isn't over on our end."

-The NFL's leading wide receiver from last season has since been released and will be available for the game against the Jacksonville Jaguars, the team confirmed in a statement.
-The Dolphins said that several teammates saw the incident and stopped to support Hill.
+The NFL's leading wide receiver from last season was released and later helped the Dolphins beat the Jacksonville Jaguars 20-17.

+His 80-yard touchdown catch sparked Miami's sluggish offense in the third quarter and got the Dolphins within 17-14.

+After the score, Hill placed his hands behind his back as if to simulate being handcuffed, hours after he was placed facedown and handcuffed during the traffic stop with MDPD officers.

 ESPN's Adam Schefter shared a video of the incident, with Hill being handcuffed on the ground while surrounded by several officers.